jackboot7/slack-subreddit-webhook/README.rst

 Send subreddit's photos to a Slack Channel
 ==========================================

-This small `bottle.py` applications implements a Slack Outgoing Webhook to send a group (default 15) of photos to a SlackHQ channel.
+This small `bottle.py` application implements a Slack Outgoing Webhook to send a group (default 15) of photos to a SlackHQ channel.

 To use it, you'll need to have the Imgur API's credentials, which can be obtained here.